North East England in the 1990s

 The statue of King Neptune is placed once again in Durham Market Place after many years absence.
 He was first situated in the market place in 1729, symbolising an ambitious plan, which never saw fruition, to turn Durham into a sea port.
 He was removed to the city’s Wharton Park in 1923.

-Sunderland becomes a city.
-The last town in the North East to gain city status was Newcastle in 1882.
+Sunderland gains city status.
+The last town in the North East to gain city status was Newcastle upon Tyne in 1882.

 1992 – New Universities